losol/eventuras/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Precommit hook

+In package.json there is a lint-staged section which shows all the actions taken on staged files.
+Unfortunately tsc ignores tsconfig (see why section of https://github.com/gustavopch/tsc-files).
+So we use tsc-files to do these checks.
+Unfortunately it generates tsconfig.\*.tsbuildinfo files, but these should be automatically removed.

 ## Code style

 We are open to most standards, as long as there is one.
 We were inspired by [joshchus setup](https://dev.to/joshchu/how-to-setup-prettier-eslint-husky-and-lint-staged-with-a-nextjs-and-typescript-project-i7b)